tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 We will welcome submission of short papers (= 4 pages).
 Accepted submissions will be selected for poster, lightning talk (= 1 slide in 1 minute), and oral presentation at the workshop.
 The workshop will not include proceedings.

+_We welcome the submission of relevant, high-quality, short paper versions of papers accepted to the main conference._

 Paper Submission
 ----------------